CityFM89

-CityFM89 is a Pakistani radio station, headquartered in Karachi and broadcast from Karachi, Lahore, Islamabad and Faisalabad.
+CityFM89 is a Pakistani radio station, headquartered in Karachi that broadcasts from Karachi, Lahore, Islamabad and Faisalabad.
 It was established in July 2004 and is a subsidiary company of the Dawn Media Group.
-It had an objective to set a trend of radio listenership in Pakistan at a time where tapes and CDs were the usual source of music entertainment in cars, homes and public outlets.
+It had an objective to set a trend of radio listenership in Pakistan at a time when tapes and CDs were the usual source of music entertainment in cars, homes and public outlets.

 Shows

 As of January 1, 2022, the following shows are aired on the radio station: